dvdvideo1234/TrackAssemblyTool/readme.md

 Q: Does this script stores the created queries for later use.
 Can I disable/enable this option ?
 A: Yes you can.
 Just set the trackassembly_enqstore to 0/<>0 respectively.

+Q: Hay, there is a text-box and a drop down menu next to the "ExportDB" button.
+What are these for ?
+A: Well, when a server owners set the "trackasmlib_maxfruse" to a higher value, a slider appears.
+   If the client has used many pieces during his/her routine, he/she cannot possibly locate the ones he/she needs, especially, when they are at the bottom of the list as "not frequently used" pieces.
+   That's why it was needed some kind of a filter.
+With the drop-down menu you can chose whatever field to filter the data on (<Search BY> either "Model", "Type", "Name").
+Do not bother that the name is not displayed in the pieces list.
+That's normal ( Cave Johnson xD ).
+For 95% of the models it is dynamically generated using the *.mdl file, that's why.
+In the text-box, you are entering the pattern than you want to preform the filtering with.
+The result will populate the list view, only with those pieces, whatever desired field value is matched by the pattern given.

 Q: Hay, how should I proceed when I am experiencing errors ?
 A: First of all if the the error origin is not the TA,
     I can't pretty much help you with it, but I will do my best